GuiPimenta-Dev/lambda-forge-docs/docs/home/page4.md

     return policy
 ```

-The code snippet above demonstrates that the authorizer is configured to verify the presence of a specific header in the request, as shown below:
+The code snippet above demonstrates that the authorizer is configured to verify the presence of a header named `secret` in the request, as shown below:

 `secret: CRMdDRMA4iW4xo9l38pACls7zsHYfp8T7TLXtucysb2lB5XBVFn8`